kitten-science/kitten-scientists/packages/documentation/docs/installation.md

 You can also load KS through a bookmarklet.

 To use bookmarklets, just create a new bookmark in your browser and enter the text below as the URL.
-When you're on the KG game website, open this bookmark, and it should KS for you.
+When you're on the KG game website, open this bookmark, and it should load KS for you.

 !!! note